Brahim Díaz: 2018–20: First season in Spain and La Liga title

-Loan to AC Milan
+2020–23: Loan to AC Milan and Serie A champion

 On 4 September 2020, Real Madrid announced that Brahim would be loaned out to AC Milan for the duration of the 2020–21 season.
 On 27 September, he scored his first goal in a 2–0 away win over Crotone.
 On 9 May 2021, he scored a goal in a 3–0 away win over Juventus.
 After the 2020–21 season, he was loaned for another two years to AC Milan with a buyout option.
 On 15 September 2021, he scored his first Champions League goal against Liverpool in a 3–2 defeat in the 2021–22 Champions League group stage.

-On 8 October 2022, Brahim scored his second goal against Juventus in a league game, finishing after a run to double the advantage as he seized a loose pass and knocked it around the Juventus defender Leonardo Bonucci to get through on goal, and then finished past Wojciech Szczęsny.
-On 14 February 2023, he scored the only goal in a 1–0 victory over Tottenham Hotspur in the 2022–23 Champions League round of 16.
+On 8 October 2022, Brahim scored his second goal against Juventus in a league game, finishing after a run to double the advantage as he seized a loose pass and knocked it around the Juventus defender Leonardo Bonucci to get through on goal, and then finished past goalkeeper Wojciech Szczęsny.

+On 14 February 2023, he scored the only goal in a 1–0 victory over Tottenham Hotspur in the Champions League round of 16.

+2023–present: Return to Real Madrid

+On 10 June 2023, Real Madrid announced Brahim's return from a three-season loan at AC Milan, and upon his return, he signed a contract extension with the club until June 2027, succeeding the departing Marco Asensio.
+On 27 September, he scored his first goal since his return, contributing to a 2–0 triumph over Las Palmas during a La Liga game at the Santiago Bernabéu.
+He was subsequently awarded the Man of the Match title.
+On 8 November, he scored his first Champions League goal for Real Madrid, by netting the opener in a 3–0 victory over Braga, which secured his club's qualification to the knockout phase.

+On 6 January 2024, Brahim scored his first Copa del Rey goal in a match against Arandina, contributing to a 3–1 victory for Real Madrid.
+In the Supercopa de España semi-final on 10 January at KSU Stadium in Riyadh, Brahim clinched a dramatic victory for Real Madrid over Atlético Madrid with a last-minute goal, making the score 5–3 in a match that extended into extra time.
+His decisive goal came as Atlético's goalkeeper Jan Oblak advanced for a corner, staying in Real Madrid's half after a throw-in, allowing Brahim to score from just inside the halfway line and secure Real Madrid's place in the final.

+A month later, on 13 February, in the Champions League round of 16 first leg match, Brahim scored the only goal for Real Madrid against RB Leipzig at the Red Bull Arena, securing a 1–0 victory with a left-footed curler past Leipzig goalkeeper Péter Gulácsi after skilfully evading multiple defenders, earning him the Man of the Match award in a compound accomplishment.

+On 11 May 2024, Brahim scored a brace in a 4–0 victory over Granada.